Wanous/Irrational-sorting/CONTRIBUTING.md

-# Guide de Contribution
+# Contribution guide

-Merci de vouloir contribuer à ce projet !

-## Comment contribuer

-1. Forkez le dépôt
+Thank you for wanting to contribute to this project !

+## How to contribute ?
+If you think you have a good idea for a fonctionnaity :

+1. Fork the repository
-2. Créez une branche pour votre fonctionnalité (`git checkout -b fonctionnalite`)
+2. Create a branch for your feature (`git checkout -b feature`)
-3. Committez vos modifications (`git commit -m 'Ajout d'une fonctionnalité'`)
+3. Commit your changes (`git commit -m 'Adding a feature'`)
-4. Poussez vers la branche (`git push origin fonctionnalite`)
+4. Push to the branch (`git push origin feature`)
-5. Ouvrez une pull request
+5. Open a pull request